Skip to content

 Registration Steps for New Students

-Step 1 - Submit Documentation of Disability:
+Step 1 - Submit Accommodation Request Form

 A student with a disability who is seeking academic accommodation is required to provide documentation of disability which supports that a disability poses a substantial academic functional limitation.
 The purpose of disability documentation is to verify that it meets the definition of disability under the Americans with Disabilities Act (ADA) of 1990 and Section 504 of the rehabilitation Act of 1973 which requires academic accommodations to equally access a post-secondary university academic learning environment and campus programs.